xdissent/dforms/README.rst

   method instead.
 At some point this could be rectified by pre-rendering and caching the html, but that's a less than optimal solution.

+* There exists no way to define class level member variables with complex types like in Python.
+In cases where this method is used in Django forms (i.e. when defining fields), a public static method is provided in DForms to accomplish the same task.
+Simply override the method in the child class providing to add new class data.
+See below for an example of defining fields in this manner.

 Importing Into Your Project
 ---------------------------